Caroline Hewins: Legacy

 The legacy of Caroline Hewins continued through the Caroline M. Hewins Lectures, so named by Frederic G. Melcher.
 The lectures began in 1947 and continued until 1962.
 She is also remembered through the Hewins scholarship, available to assist women who want to become children's librarians to attain their educational goals.
 In late 1925, shortly before her death, she started the scholarship and it continues today.

 Posthumous honors to Hewins include induction into the American Library Association's Library Hall of Fame (1951) and the Connecticut Women's Hall of Fame (1995).

 American Libraries includes Caroline Hewins as one of the 100 Most Important Leaders we had in the 20th Century.

 Collection

 In addition to her work inside the library, Hewins was an avid personal collector of books and she searched for works that would re-create her childhood library, eventually greatly exceeding it.
 Her collection of more than 4,000 volumes is now preserved as the Hewins Collection at the Connecticut Museum of Culture and History and the Hartford Public Library.

 During her travels, Hewins acquired costumed dolls from every country she visited.
 At the library she would hold a New Year's Day reception with her collection, hosting little girls and their Christmas dolls.
-Today, the Hartford History Center at Hartford Public Library is home to her collection of more than 100 dolls, as well as originals of some of the letters she wrote to Hartford children from Europe, correspondence and newspaper clippings, and an extraordinary collection of nineteenth- and twentieth-century European and American children's books.
+Today, the Hartford History Center at Hartford Public Library is home to her collection of more than 100 dolls, as well as originals of some of the letters she wrote to Hartford children from Europe, correspondence and newspaper clippings, and a vast collection of nineteenth- and twentieth-century European and American children's books.